cta-wave/device-observation-framework/README.md

 ## Obtain recording files

-The Observation Framework operates on camera recordings of the device's screen whilst running tests under the DPCTF Test Runner.
+The Observation Framework operates on camera recordings of the device's screen whilst running tests under the Test Runner.
 These test materials contain QR codes which must be accurately captured for the Observation Framework to interpret.

 ### Camera requirements
 For the Phase 1 Observation Framework a variety of cameras should be suitable. (**NOTE:** this will **not** be the case for Phase 2 which will likely require very specific camera model(s)...
 TBD.)